MMaslowski12/telos/README.md

 # Current Stage

 The project is currently in early stages of development.
 So far, it is possible to connect to XFLR5 and converse with an AI bot that can call basic tools in XFLR5 ("Change the chord of the midsection of this airplane to 2 meters").
-See an example below:

 # TODO